freesewing/freesewing/markdown/org/docs/about/faq/measurements-issues/en.md

 Many have had luck using an inclinometer app on a smartphone to measure [shoulder slope](https://freesewing.org/docs/measurements/shoulderslope).

+Another way to measure shoulder slope is to take a photo.
+1. Measure the shoulder slope angle directly on the photo, or
+2. Use photo-editing software to rotate the photo until the shoulder is horizontal.
+The software should tell you how many degrees of rotation was used.

 #### Seat and hips

 Sometimes people have [seat](https://freesewing.org/docs/measurements/seat) and [hips](https://freesewing.org/docs/measurements/hips) reversed.